nfrechette/rtm/README.md

 # Realtime Math

-This library is geared towards realtime applications that require their math types to be as fast as possible.
-Much care was taken to maximize [inlining opportunities](todo) and for code generation to be optimal when a function isn't inlined by passing values in registers whenever possible.
+This library is geared towards realtime applications that require their math to be as fast as possible.
+Much care was taken to maximize inlining opportunities and for code generation to be optimal when a function isn't inlined by passing values in registers whenever possible.

-Types currently supported: vector3, vector4, quaternions, affine matrices (matrix3x4), and QVV transforms.

 ## Philosophy